Pope Paul III and His Grandsons: Background

-Alessandro Farnese, as Paul III, was the last of the popes appointed by the ruling Medici family of Florence.
+Paul III was the last of the popes appointed by the ruling Medici family of Florence.
 He was socially ambitious, a careerist and not particularly pious.
 He kept a concubine, fathered four children out of wedlock and viewed the throne as an opportunity to fill his coffers while he placed his relatives in high positions.
 A talented and cunning political operator, Paul was precisely the sort of man the Florentines needed to assist them in their defence against French and Spanish threats.

 He became pope in 1534 when he was 66 years old, and immediately appointed members of his family to key positions.
 He anointed his eldest grandson Alessandro, the eldest child of his illegitimate son Pier Luigi, cardinal at the age of 14, marking a break with the Farnese tradition of marrying off the first-born to carry on the family name.
 This move was considered necessary because the next oldest grandson, Ottavio, was then just 10 years old; such a young cardinal would have been politically unacceptable.
 Paul's advanced years meant that the family could ill afford to wait until the younger brother was of age.
 Thus Alessandro became a cardinal deacon; this appointment did not necessitate taking major orders, but it compelled him to celibacy and to forgo the rights of primogeniture, which instead went to Ottavio.
 Alessandro was to bitterly regret the obligations.
 Paul appointed Ottavio as Duke of Camerino in 1538, and in the same year married him to Charles V's daughter, Margaret, later Margaret of Parma.
 Both of Paul's grandsons' advancements were widely criticised as evidence of nepotism.